pombase/canto/documentation/canto.md

     vagrant up

 The `vagrant` commands will many minutes to complete.
-If everything is succesful, once `vagrant up` returns you can `ssh` to the virtual machine
+If everything is successful, once `vagrant up` returns you can `ssh` to the virtual machine
 with:

     vagrant ssh